makersacademy/TodoApi/README.md

 ### Skills Checklist

-- [ ] I can understand how data is sent from the browser and returned from the server
+- [ ] I can explain or diagram how data is sent from the browser and returned from the server
-- [ ] I can render a c sharp template view
+- [ ] I can make the application render a c sharp template view
-- [ ] I can post new items from a template and persist this to a database
+- [ ] I can post create a form that posts data to the server
+- [ ] I can use the form to create new DB entries
 - [ ] I can add new fields to the model and database

 #### Resources